CloudBuds/Blog-Site-1/content/posts/infinity-staff-update.md

 description: "Important Update from the Infinity Bots Head Staff Team regarding the Infinity Bots Staff."
 ---

+Hello everyone!

-Hello everyone, Toxic here as most of you may know by now we recently had to let go of `Maxim` who was one of the biggest contributors to the Infinity Bots staff team as we try our best to move on from this decision We ask that all members of the Infinity Bot List Discord community refrain from Messaging, Posting About or Harrasing this staff member.
+Toxic here, as most of you may know by now we recently had to let go of `Maxim` who was one of the biggest contributors to the Infinity Bots staff team as we try our best to move on from this decision We ask that all members of the Infinity Bot List Discord community refrain from Messaging, Posting About or Harrasing this staff member.